Boon Farm: 17th century and 18th centuries

 By the mid 17th century, the woodland had been almost completely cleared, except for a small remnant called Bounwoode which lay tucked up against the Boondreigh Water, a small burn that runs along the northern boundary of Legerwood before joining the Leader river to the west.

 After the widespread destruction of the native woods, the higher, hilly sections were overtaken by heath, and the lower and flat tracts became water-filled bogs and marshes.
 Small farm-steads with narrow fields were the norm for most of the 17th and early 18th centuries.

-The family of Lauder were still in possession of the lands until 1666 when Boon, and nearby Corsbie, were given as a dowry to Lady Mary Maitland, the daughter of John Maitland, 1st Duke of Lauderdale, when she married John Hay, 2nd Marquess of Tweeddale.
+The family of Lauder were still in possession of the lands until 1666 when they passed to the Maitlands.
+Boon was given as a dowry to Lady Mary Maitland, the daughter of John Maitland, 1st Duke of Lauderdale, when she married John Hay, 2nd Marquess of Tweeddale.

 Boon Farm was continuously farmed by the Mirtle family from the late 1600s until 1810.